Haunted-Bone/PlagueRats/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

-## Individual Sprint 01 Research

-For research I made a simple game with LibGDX's tutorial "A Simple Game" and used DeepSeek's chatbot to plan out how to code a main menu. see "MainMenuDiagram.mermaid" for UML Diagram.